 The Common Reader Experience

-First-year students come together before Convocation to discuss a text chosen by a committee representative of students, faculty, and staff across the colleges.
+First-year students then come together before Convocation to discuss a text chosen by a committee representative of students, faculty, and staff across the colleges.

 The goals of the Common Reader Experience are to: